LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/03-self-care.md

 When we give care to others, we need to make sure we are strong and healthy.
 We do this by taking care of our own physical needs.
 When we take care of our body we make sure we:

 - Spend some time outside each day.
 - Exercise and move in ways which help us relax and feel happy.
 - Make sure we get enough rest and sleep.
 - Eat regular, healthy meals.
 - Keep well hydrated.

-\[Box\] We need enough relaxation, exercise, healthy meals and sleep to remain physically strong.
+> We need enough relaxation, exercise, healthy meals and sleep to remain physically strong.

 ### 3-5 Why do we need to be mentally well when we care for others?